 Blendtec Total Blender

-Pros: greater horsepower, Smart Touch technology, less expensive, fits under most top cabinets
+Pros: more efficient and easier to clean jar, greater horsepower, Smart Touch technology, less expensive, fits under most top cabinets

-Cons: jar and motor issues, very noisy, comes in Black or White only
+Cons: occasional jar and motor issues, very noisy

-Pros: better jar and lid, stronger built base (slightly heavier but less noisy), comes with a tamper and recipe books, comes in four colors
+Pros: better lid, stronger built base (slightly heavier but less noisy), comes with a tamper and recipe books

-Cons: more expensive, too tall to fit under most top cabinets
+Cons: cavitation issues, more expensive, too tall to fit under most top cabinets